McDonaghMichael/Wordpress-Call-Now-Button/README.md

 ## Support or Contact

-If you have any questions, suggestions, or need assistance, please feel free to [contact the author](mailto:youremail@example.com).
+If you have any questions, suggestions, or need assistance, please feel free to open a github issue.

 ## License